ROCm/AMDMIGraphX/examples/migraphx_driver/README.md

 ## How to Use this Example

-The MIGraphX driver is built alongside MIGraphX and can be found in `/opt/rocm/bin/migraphx-driver` See below for a comprehensive list of commands and option arguments, as well as some usage examples.
+The MIGraphX driver is installed with MIGraphX and can be found in `/opt/rocm/bin/migraphx-driver`, or in `AMDMIGraphX/build/bin/migraphx-driver` after building the source code.

+See below for a comprehensive list of commands and option arguments, as well as some usage examples.

 ### Commands